patobelardo/dtconcontainers/README.md

 set-ItemProperty -Path HKLM:\SOFTWARE\Microsoft\MSDTC -Name "TurnOffRpcSecurity" -Value 1
 ````

+> If you are doing it interactively, do a "restart-service msdtc"

 #### COM Access settings

 > I needed to do it in one specific environment, but not neccesary on others.
 Need to confirm.